-You could definitely put more memory into this build (up to 64GB), but for gaming 4x8GB DDR4-3200 is more than sufficient.
+You could put more memory into this build (up to 64GB), but 4x 8GB DDR4-3200 is more than sufficient for gaming.
 There are many memory options, and speed is more about bragging rights than actual performance, but we love the look of G.Skill's TridentZ RGB sticks.
-RAM prices are also coming down, and have been steadily dropping through 2019.
-That means a 32GB kit can be had for under $300 again.
+RAM prices have been dropping lately and that means a 32GB kit can be had for well under $200.
 If you prefer some other brand, there are many options.

 These are the best SSD for gaming options right now.

-A wise man once told us to never underestimate the power of the dark supply.
+A wise man once told us never to underestimate the power of the dark supply.
 Or something like that.
-The point is, you don't want a crappy PSU taking down the rest of your rig, and when you're putting together the best PC possible that means getting an equally bodacious power supply.
-The top of the heap is 80 Plus Titanium, and it may be some time before we see anything more efficient.
+The point is, you don't want a crappy PSU taking down the rest of your rig, and when you're putting together the best PC possible, that means getting an equally bodacious power supply.

-If you only plan to run a single GPU, or a lower tier CPU (like the i7-7800X), EVGA's SuperNOVA 850 T2 is a great alternative that will save some money.
-If you want to save even more the SuperNOVA 850 P2 costs about $50 / £50 less and is every bit as good.
-But saving money really isn't the objective here.
+If you only plan to run a single GPU, or a lower-tier CPU (like the i7 10700K), EVGA's SuperNOVA 850 T2 is a great alternative that will save some money.
+If you want to save even more, the SuperNOVA 850 P2 costs about $50 (£50) less and is every bit as good.
+But saving money isn't the objective here.

 Need more?
 Here are our best power supply units for PC.

 This rig has a beastly CPU, and yes, it needs overclocking.
-Liquid cooling is highly recommended when you're trying to get the most out of Intel's unlocked enthusiast chips, and the new 9th Gen Core i9 processors basically require it.
+Liquid cooling is highly recommended when you're trying to get the most out of Intel's unlocked enthusiast chips, and the new 10th Gen Core i9 processors require it.

 But even with the X62, you may run into thermal limitations.
-If you're serious about pushing the i9-9900K to its limits, you'll want to consider going with a fully custom liquid cooling loop.
-That's beyond the scope of this buying guide, but know that even a good AIO cooler likely won't allow maximum overclocks with the i9-9900K.
+If you're serious about pushing the i9 10900K to its limits, you'll want to consider going with a fully custom liquid cooling loop.
+That's beyond this buying guide's scope, but know that even a good AIO cooler likely won't allow maximum overclock with the i9 10900K.